processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

   triOsc[index].stop();
 }
 ```

+I hope your musical instrument is working after this long journey!
+Of course I'd encourage you to play with the different values for note frequencies, pitch, volume and experiment with the conductive materials and not limit yourself.
+There's plenty of room to personalize the result and make it even more interesting to interact with.

 ## Next Steps

-- Connect knobs and buttons, link to previous tutorial
+Some of the next steps you could take from here are:

-- Make a box
+- Make a box for your musical instrument.
+- Connect buttons and knobs in addition to capacitive touch pads.
+You can refer to [another tutorial](https://pi.processing.org/tutorial/visual-synth/) on this site on how to connect buttons.
+For knobs (potentiometers), you would need an Analog-to-Digital converter connected to SPI or I<sup>2</sup>C bus.
-- Experiment with other conductive materials
+- Experiment with other conductive materials listed in "[What to use for the electrodes](#what-to-use-for-the-electrodes)" section.